 6. Intellectual property gains

 Advanced technology is often difficult for businesses to create in-house.
 Therefore, companies often enter into joint ventures with technology-rich firms to gain access to such assets without having to spend the time and money to develop the assets for themselves in-house.
-A large firm with good access to financing may contribute their working capital strength to a joint venture with a firm that has only limited financing capabilities but that can provide key technology for the development and sales of products or services.
+A large firm with good access to financing may contribute their working capital strength to a joint venture with a firm that has only limited financing capabilities, but that can provide key technology for the development of products or services.

 7. Synergy benefits

-Joint ventures can offer the same type of synergy benefits that companies often look for in mergers and acquisitions – either financial synergy which lowers the cost of capital, or operational synergy where two firms working together increases operational efficiency.
+Joint ventures can offer the same type of synergy benefits that companies often look for in mergers and acquisitions – either financial synergy, which lowers the cost of capital, or operational synergy, where two firms working together increases operational efficiency.

 8. Enhanced credibility

-It typically takes some significant period of time for a young business to build market credibility and a strong customer base.
+It typically takes a significant period of time for a young business to build market credibility and a strong customer base.
 For such companies, forming a joint venture with a larger, well-known brand can help them achieve enhanced marketplace visibility and credibility more quickly.